YEI UCAS free application guide for 2027 entry.

 “How have your qualifications and studies helped you to prepare for this course or subject?”

 Question 2 is often the most confusing part of the application.
-A lot of applicants (understandably) start writing about their A-levels as the main content, because the question asks:
+A lot of applicants understandably start writing about their A-levels as the main content, because the question asks:

 “How have your qualifications and studies helped you to prepare for this course or subject?”

-The strongest candidates use this space to talk about what they have done out of their own initiative, and the unique opinions they have formed from it, with real thought behind them.
+The strongest candidates use this space to show what they have done through their own initiative, the ideas they have explored independently, and the opinions they have formed through genuine intellectual effort.

-Do note, however, that this does not mean you cannot mention your A-levels at all.
+That said, this does not mean you cannot mention your A-levels at all.
 You can reference them briefly, but only as a springboard into something more substantial.

 A strong example of this is Alishba (Engineering Science, Oxford), who is also featured in the personal statement bank below.